A3onn/wigraph/README.md

 # WiGraph

-#### Simple program to graph what's happening in a PCAP containing IEEE802.11 frames.
+#### Simple program to draw what's happening in a PCAP containing IEEE802.11 frames.

 ## Table of contents